liferay/liferay-frontend-projects/projects/eslint-config/CONTRIBUTING.md

 6. Update the release notes.

-    Take the new section from the top of the CHANGELOG and add it to [the release page](https://github.com/liferay/eslint-config-liferay/releases) on GitHub.
+    Take the new section from the top of the CHANGELOG and add it to [the release page](https://github.com/liferay/liferay-frontend-projects/releases) on GitHub.

-7. Sanity check [the eslint-config-liferay page](https://www.npmjs.com/package/eslint-config-liferay) on npmjs.com
+7. Sanity check [the @liferay/eslint-config page](https://www.npmjs.com/package/@liferay/eslint-config) on npmjs.com

     Specifically, you should see the version you just released under the "Versions" tab on that page.